Events in Majorca on Tuesday / Wednesday

 CINEMA

 Palma.
-Festival Fesjajá de Cine at 20.15 screening of comedy “The Party” (USA – 1968) directed by Blake Edwards and starring Peter Sellers, Claudine Longet and Natalia Borisova at CineCiutat in Palma.
-Duration 1 hour and 39 minutes.
+Films in English at 20.15 Festival Fesjajá with the screening of comedy “Young Frankenstein” (1974) directed by Mel Brooks and starring Gene Wilder, Madeline Kahn and Marty Feldman at CineCiutat in Palma.
+Film in English with Spanish subtitles.
 Tickets at the box office.

-For a full list of markets to visit and films to see in English click here.

 MUSIC